 Secret 1: Learning Lead Generation from KW BOLD Program

-As a fresh college grad Tim Heyl enrolled in the Keller Williams MAPS (Mega Achieving Productivity Systems) Coaching BOLD program and started his journey as a real estate journey.
+As a fresh college grad Tim Heyl enrolled in the Keller Williams MAPS (Mega Achieving Productivity Systems) Coaching BOLD program and started his journey in real estate.
 Here he learned the ropes of the real estate business, starting with how to generate leads.

 While doing his course he had to make calls to expired listings to generate new leads.
 Initially, he was intimidated by the whole process of cold-calling and generating leads.
 But the language techniques provided by the course helped him with the calls.